-So this time I decided to make pretty simple but powerful enough audio amplifier.
-For this, I’ve chosen quad bridge car audio amplifier – TDA7384 which has four input and four output channels with power capability 4x35W(4Î©).
+I decided to make a pretty simple but powerful enough audio amplifier.
+For this, I’ve chosen quad-bridge car audio amplifier IC – TDA7384, which has four input and four output channels with a power capability of 4x35W.

-If connect to car battery where operating voltage is about 13.2V, then each channel can give 22W what is more than enough for me.
-This amplifier I probably will use to test audio processor TDA7313 which is stilltry in the development phase.
-I didn’t find much information about this chip on the internet, so I decided to build it and try on my own.
+If connected to a car battery where the operating voltage is about 13.2V, then each channel can give 22W what is more than enough for me.
+This amplifier I probably will use to test audio processor TDA7313, which is still in the development phase.
+I didn’t find much information about this chip on the internet, so I decided to build it and try it independently.

-As datasheets of TDA,7384 says, it is low distortion, low output noise, low external component count.
-Also has Stand-By function and Mute function.
-It has several protections like from output short circuit to GND. or to Vs, capable of handling very inductive loads, thermal limiter, load dump voltage.
-TDA7384 is an AB power amplifier cased in flexiwatt25 (eagle library is included in project archive) package which is designed for high-end car radio applications.
-It allows rail to rail output voltage swing with no need of boot-strap capacitors.
+As datasheets of TDA,7384 says, low distortion, low output noise, and low external component count.
+It also has a Stand-By function and a Mute function.
+It has several protections like from output short circuit to GND. or to Vs., capable of handling very inductive loads, thermal limiter, load dump voltage.
+TDA7384 is an AB power amplifier cased in flexiwatt25 (eagle library is included in project archive) package designed for high-end car radio applications.
+It allows the rail to rail output voltage swing with no need for bootstrap capacitors.

-I have followed the schematic in datasheet when building a circuit.
-In datasheet, you may also find PCB layout, but it is two layered and didn’t fit my box I’ve chosen.
-So I have made single sided PCB 50X100mm.
+I have followed the schematic in the datasheet when building a circuit.
+You may also find the PCB layout in the datasheet, but it is two-layered and didn’t fit the box I’ve chosen.
+So I have made a single-sided PCB 50X100mm.

 As I put pins on PCB for ST-BY and Mute but I not using them, I connected these pins to VCC like it is shown in PCB view.
-According to datasheet St-By and Mute turns off amplifier if the signal in the input is lower than 3.5V.
+According to the datasheet, St-By and Mute turn off the amplifier if the input signal is lower than 3.5V.
 So it is recommended to connect these pins to Vcc if not used.

-Dont forget to put thermal paste between chip and radiator to ensure lower thermal resistance.
+Don’t forget to put thermal paste between the chip and radiator to ensure lower thermal resistance.
 And here we go -“ brand new power amplifier ready to go:

 When I will try it more, I will write comments on it.